-By now the sky has become dark and the mood changes a notch into a more upbeat prelude to the party that will intensify throughout the night.
+By now it’s getting dark, and the mood changes a notch into a more upbeat prelude to the party, that will intensify throughout the night.

-The live music has begun and the families with children and the elders are leaving.
+The live music has begun, and families with children plus the more mature/sensible revelers are leaving.

-The concert will continue to midnight, but if you are wise, you will already have earmarked places to head to afterward to party the night away.
+The concert will continue to midnight, but if you’re wise, you will already have earmarked places to head to afterward to party the night away.

 Leave early to explore the many clubs and bars that will go on all night.
-The tradition is to stay up all night and then attend the ‘Entierro de la Sardina’ before sunrise.
+The tradition is to stay up all night, and then attend the ‘Entierro de la Sardina’ before sunrise.
 This Spanish custom is a symbolic burying of a sardine marking the end of Carnival.
-The sardine burying precedes a huge firework display and the inevitable hangover I mentioned.
+The sardine burying precedes a huge firework display, and the inevitable hangover I mentioned earlier.

 In the past, the government had pumped money into the Panama City Carnival to raise its profile with big acts and events.

-But there are other smaller carnivals around Panama and they spread the funding among them too.
-This year, according to Panama Today, the government has allocated $2.2 million for the carnival festivities, with $1.5 million funding the Panama City Carnival and the remaining $700,000 going to carnivals around the country.
+But there are other smaller carnivals around Panama, and they also spread the funding among them.
+In 2018, the government allocated some $2.2 million for the carnival festivities. $1.5 million funded the Panama City Carnival, and the remaining $700,000 went to carnivals around the country.

-The most famous of these is in Las Tablas where two queens representing two areas of the town battle it out.
+The most famous of these other carnivals is in Las Tablas, where two queens representing two parts of the town battle it out.
 Each queen has their own bands and floats.
 They provoke each other and add an air of emotive folk competition to the chaos of shaving cream and blue dye fights.